catalogicsoftware/kubedr/docs/devguide/source/ci_builds.rst

 ===========

 The CI build, or 'pipeline' in GitLab terms, runs using the GitLab CI/CD toolchain, every 'job' is run in its own pre-determined container.
-Nothing runs on a simple shell level on any host, even docker builds utilize docker-in-docker (DND) to build / push docker images from within a container.
+Nothing runs on the base shell level on any host, even docker builds utilize docker-in-docker (DND) to build / push docker images from within a container.